MaddyGuthridge/COMP6080_Notes/CSS/float.md

-Adds "floating" elements on the left or right, allowing other elements to wrap around it.
+The `float` property in [[CSS]] lets elements "float" on the left or right, allowing other elements to wrap around them.

 Is sorta old and janky, so avoid it if possible.
+Consider [[CSS grid]] instead.